Energy Correlators Resolving Proton Spin: Matching with Collinear Factorization

 \section{Matching with Collinear Factorization}

-The factorization formulae in the CFR~(\ref{eq:SIDIS-fac}) and TFR~(\ref{eq:fac-x-space}, \ref{eq:fac-N-space}) do not require a strict scale hierarchy between $q_T \sim Q/2 \sin\theta$ and $\Lambda_\text{QCD}$.
+The factorization formulas in the CFR~(\ref{eq:SIDIS-fac}) and TFR~(\ref{eq:fac-x-space}) and (\ref{eq:fac-N-space}) do not require a strict scale hierarchy between $q_T \sim Q/2 \sin\theta$ and $\Lambda_\text{QCD}$.
 Nevertheless, in the perturbative regime $Q \gg q_T \gg \Lambda_\text{QCD}$, consistency between the CFR/TFR factorization and the standard collinear factorization implies that the TMDs and NECs admit matching onto conventional PDFs.
-The $\text{N}^{3}$LO twist-2 matching of the TMDs are obtained in~\cite{Luo:2019hmp,Luo:2019bmw,Luo:2020epw,Ebert:2020qef,Ebert:2020yqt,Zhu:2025gts}.
+The $\text{N}^{3}$LO twist-2 matching of the TMDs is obtained in~\cite{Luo:2019hmp,Luo:2019bmw,Luo:2020epw,Ebert:2020qef,Ebert:2020yqt,Zhu:2025gts}.
 On the other hand, it was shown in Refs.~\cite{Liu:2022wop,Cao:2023oef} that the NECs allow OPE onto energy-weighted collinear PDFs as follows

-The matching coefficients $\mathcal{I}_{ij}$ is insensitive to the hadronic state $N$, thus can be computed from partonic NECs, and renormalized according to eq.~(\ref{eq:UV-renor}).
-After UV renormalization, the NECs are reparameterized by the partonic logarithm through replacement $\ln \frac{E_N}{\mu}\to \ln \frac{E_a}{\mu} -\ln z$, and matched onto energy densities $\xi f_j(\xi,\mu)$.
+The matching coefficient $\mathcal{I}_{ij}$ is insensitive to the hadronic state $N$, and thus can be computed from partonic NECs and renormalized according to Eq.~(\ref{eq:UV-renor}).
+After UV renormalization, the NECs are reparametrized by the partonic logarithm through replacement $\ln \frac{E_N}{\mu}\to \ln \frac{E_a}{\mu} -\ln z$ and matched onto energy densities $\xi f_j(\xi,\mu)$.
 The renormalization group equation governing the coefficient function follows directly from Eqs.~(\ref{eq:UV-RG}) and (\ref{eq:NEEC-OPE})